rotemyohanan/Node.js/README.md

    process.env - holds all the environment variables

-Process is a global objec.
+Process is a global object.

 ### Creating a new env variable: